Installation

 To run the TUI:

-The TUI binary is bundled alongside the desktop app.
-If it is not in your PATH, you can find it inside the application bundle or in the same directory as the main binary.
+cheolsu-tui) is bundled with the desktop app as a sidecar.
+If it is not in your PATH, find it inside the application bundle, or build it from source withcargo build -p cheolsu-proxy-tui --release.

 3. MCP Server